Bug #17429

 - Related to Bug #17379: Refinement with modules redefinition bug added

-Updated by matsuda (Akira Matsuda) about 2 months ago
+Updated by matsuda (Akira Matsuda) over 3 years ago

 Calling include in refinement modules has certin use cases.